dan-madsen/AzNetworkDiagram/README.md

 - [x] **_BREAKING CHANGE - see v1.5 for additional info_**
 - New features
   - [ ] IP Plan overview, based on VNets in scope
+    - [x] First draft to command line and Out-GridView
+    - [ ] PDF output ?
   - [x] The breaking change from v1.5 will be fully implemented
 ## v1.5
 - **_SEMI BREAKING CHANGE_**, for easier usage